davidsun0/lateral/README.md

 # Lateral Lisp

-A basic dialect of Lisp written in C.
+Lateral is an interpreter for a basic dialect of Lisp.

 This project is for understanding how Lisps work.
 As a result I'm using as few dependencies as I can and writing most of the codebase from scratch.

+Lateral is loosely based off of [Make a Lisp](https://github.com/kanaka/mal).

 ## Building